Sir Robert Rankin, 1st Baronet: Career

 Rankin worked for Pollok, Gilmour and Company, before it was subsequently renamed, and he became director and chairman of shipbuilders Rankin, Gilmour and Company, Liverpool.
 He was president of the Lonsdale Unionist Division (1937–1947), a vice-president of the Royal Commonwealth Society, and a vice-president of the Air League of the British Empire.

 He was selected High Sheriff of Lancashire for 1948.

 Personal

 Born in Liverpool in 1877, Robert Rankin was the elder son of John Rankin (b.
 14 Feb 1845 Greenbank, New Brunswick, nephew of Robert Rankin) and his wife Helen Margaret (daughter of James Jack, married John 1 September 1875, died 1937).
 He attended Clare College, Cambridge, and in 1914, joined the 18th Royal Fusiliers (Public School Brigade), and later became a captain in the Royal Army Service Corps.

 He had two daughters by his first wife, Helen Mary (daughter of James Edmund Baker of Tehran, Iran), who died in 1932.
 In 1940 he married Rachel Dufrin (daughter of Charles Dufrin Drayson of Melton Court).

 Fortune

-His step-father, John Joseph Fahie, left him a fortune in 1934.
+His first wife's step-father, John Joseph Fahie, left him a fortune in 1934.
 In 1937, the Rankin Baronetcy was created, becoming the 1st Baronet of Broughton Towers at Broughton-in-Furness.
 In 1946, Rankin gifted the mansion and 1205 acres, to Lancashire.